-EDITOR’S NOTE: Relatively recent changes in the tourism legislation of the Balearics, particularly in those provisions that affect holiday lettings, have created a much heated debate about what is legal and what isn’t, and has left many homeowners confused about the viability of renting their properties.
-Legal contributor Will Besga sheds some light into this issue.
+Recent changes in the tourism legislation of the Balearics, particularly in those provisions that affect holiday lettings, have created a much heated debate about what is legal and what isn’t, and has left many homeowners confused about the viability of renting their properties.
+Legal contributor Will Besga sheds some light on this issue.

 There is a Spanish general law (the Tenancy act) that regulates leasehold activities in this country.
 It has been said by some, rather erroneously, that leaseholds must have a certain minimum term, and that anything under one year, or six months, or eve a month, automatically classes your tenancy agreement as a touristic one, and therefore an illegal one.

 This mistaken account shows the two points where the understanding in this issue has gone wrong.
 Let me take them in turn.